Faylixe/pygame-vkeyboard/README.md

 # Set the current text (clear the existing one).
 keyboard.set_text("Hello world!")

+# Enable the keyboard, it will be displayed on next keyboard.draw() call.
+keyboard.enable()

 # Return True if the keyboard is enabled (thus displayed at screen).
 keyboard.is_enabled()